MathsJam/mathsjam-site/cities/greenwich.md

 location:
     group: england
     pub_name: "Lower Deck Bar"
-    description: ", in the Dreadnought Building of the Old Royal Naval College.
-Enter by the West Gate on King William Walk, and it’s the big building on the right.
-Come down to the Lower Deck to find us!"
+    description: ", which is downstairs in the Dreadnought Building of the Old Royal Naval College.
+Enter by the West Gate on King William Walk, and it’s the big building on the right"
     url: https://www.greenwichsu.co.uk/lowerdeck/home/
     lon: -0.007982
     lat: 51.4821376